-232. WATER-POWER ENGINEERING.
+232. Water-Power Engineering.
 Elective.
 Seniors and graduates.
 First term.
 Credit three hours.
 Prerequisite course 240, and must be taken after or concurrently with Course 230.
 Recitations from assigned text and the working of lengthy problems.
 The course is devoted to a general study of the problems of water power development, the factors affecting the economics of a project, the engineering and commercial feasibility of developing power and the value of a mill site.
 A detailed study of the characteristics of modern turbine types, the selection of mechanical equipment suited to the conditions of installation and operation, the effects of load factors, pondage, storage and steam auxiliary on the capacity and cost; together with an analysis of the power capacity of a low-head mill site, the speed regulation of a plant under medium head fed by a long penstock, and a thorough study of the phenomena of unsteady flow and surging, with and without surge tanks, are covered by the text and incorporated into numerical problems taken from existing plants.
-Course 232 may be substituted for Engineering Design, Course 291.
 Professor SEERY.

-233. PUMPS AND PUMPING.
+233. Pumps and Pumping.
 Elective.
 Seniors and graduates.
 Second term.
 Credit three hours.
 Prerequisite course 240, and should be preceded by, or taken concurrently with Course 230.
 Recitations from assigned texts and working of problems.
 The course deals with types and characteristics of pumps with particular reference to adaptation of the mechanical equipment of a pumping station to the working conditions as indicated by the load curve of pumping stations for public water supplies, irrigation and drainage projects, special fire protection systems, etc. A thorough study of centrifugal pumps and their characteristic curves, the interpretation of tests, methods of making tests, and the forecasting of the results and costs of operation of pumps for the several purposes above mentioned will be made by text and exemplified by numerical problems to be worked by the student.
 Professor SEERY.

-234. HYDRAULIC ENGINEERING.
+234. Hydraulic Engineering.
 Elective.
 Seniors and graduates.
 Second term.
 Credit three hours.
 Lectures, recitations, and readings.
 This course is an elementary course dealing with the hydraulic, engineering, and economic problems relative to navigable waterways, river improvements, and harbor construction.
-Professor SEERY.
+Professor SEERV.

-235 GENERAL HYDROLOGY.
+235. General Hydrology.
 Elective for graduate students.
 Second term.
 Credit three hours.
 Lectures, readings, recitations, and working of problems.
 The course is designed primarily as an aid to the interpretation of stream flow data in the light of elemental factor.
 It includes a review of the related physics, physical geography, and meteorological physics, geology, statistical methods, etc. Professor SEERY.